hechao/luat/SDK/test/mqtt-button-drive/readme.md

-top
+* system has three tasks in mqtt4.lua file

-/trans to send message to mqtt server
+** mqtt send 11 to mqtt server "/1" will drive relays ** press button 0 will drive relays

-/recv receive message from server
+** sys.taskInlt will reset relays in every 5 seconds